The Basics

 I adore travel and the outdoors (a side effect of growing up near the peak district), and take every opportunity I can to go exploring, wherever I am in the world.

-To be quite frank, I also do a ridiculous amount of sport.
-I’m somewhat of a running/triathlon addict and I’m currently training for another marathon.
+To be quite frank, I can’t sit still, so I do a ridiculous amount of sport.
+I’m somewhat of a running/swimming addict and I’m normally training for something!
 But when I’m not running around like a lunatic, I spend my spare time reading.
 And baking, a lot.
 I make really good cakes.

 Ooh, and coffee.
 I love coffee.